brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*

 U1.
 As a customer, I want to create a new criminal record for a first time offender.

 U2.
 As a customer, I want to retrieve a CriminalRecord to see if it exists for a person.